 Attainment data for all children is entered into the whole school assessment system.
 Children will no longer be given a national curriculum level, but will be assessed according to end of year expectations.
 You can ask your child's teacher about individual plans and they will be shared at parents' evenings.
 Smaller measurable targets may be set for some children and these are recorded on Pupil Passports.
 These are reviewed by members of the Senior Management Team and class teacher to ensure that progress is made by all students.

 For specific interventions, entry and exit data is recorded to measure the progress made by pupils.
 Information regarding progress data can be made available to parents if required.

 External agencies and medical services usually send a copy of any medical reports or observations to school but it is always helpful if parents can bring in such information in case school has not been sent a copy.
-Mrs Mawdsley oversees and organises the SEN records, with the assistance of Miss Harrop, ensuring relevant staff have copies of information relating to children in their class.
+Mrs Mawdsley oversees and organises the SEN records, ensuring relevant staff have copies of information relating to children in their class.

-Safeguarding information is kept by Mr Harris, the designated safeguarding lead, and further information about this can be found in the Safeguarding Policy.
+Safeguarding information is kept by Miss Canavan, the designated safeguarding lead, and further information about this can be found in the Safeguarding Policy.